 Manus Island is the largest Island in the Admiralty Island Group (Admiralty Islands) surrounded by the Bismarck Sea.
 To the east is Los Negros Island.
 Prewar and during the Pacific War part of the Territory of New Guinea.
 Today located in Manus Province in Papua New Guinea (PNG).

-On April 5, 1942, Japanese forces landed on Manus and established a relatively small base on Manus and had minimal contact with the people of Manus, aside from hiring villagers from Rossum as guides and scouts.
+On April 5, 1942 Japanese forces landed on Manus and established a relatively small base on the island and had minimal contact with locals, aside from hiring villagers from Rossum as guides and scouts.
 The locals were told by the Japanese that "the war was a fight amongst outside nations and the local people were best advised to stay in the safely of the hinterland."
-German colonist who remained on the island when then Japanese arrived were either killed or imprisoned.
+A German colonist who remained on the island when then Japanese arrived was either imprisoned or killed.

 On March 25, 1944 US Army troops landed on Manus and met sporadic resistance that was quickly overcome.
 Immediately, Seadler Harbor was developed into a huge US Naval anchorage with shore facilities built at Lorengau and Lombrum.
 This base was a staging area for future operations in Dutch New Guinea and later the Philippines.
 Thousands of buildings, shops and sheds were erected.
 At Lorengau, supply and repair facilities were created.
 Wharves were constructed in the harbor.
 Almost overnight, the Americans had built one of the largest aerodromes and harbors in the entire Pacific region.